OpenAgentsInc/v2/docs/systems/chat.md

 ## Core Logic

 The majority of the chat logic resides in the `useChat.ts` hook, located in the `hooks/` directory.
-This hook likely handles:
+This hook provides the following functionality:

+### useChat Hook
+- Manages the state of messages for a specific thread
-- Fetching and updating chat messages
+- Handles sending new messages
-- Sending new messages
+- Fetches messages for a thread
+- Updates the thread in the store when messages are fetched

+### useChatActions Hook
-- Managing chat state
+- Handles creating new chat threads

+### useThreadList Hook
+- Retrieves the list of chat threads for the current user

 ## UI Implementation